 When silver jewelry is not worn every day, it has to be stored properly to prevent tarnishing.
 First, you have to clean the jewelry properly and put the jewelry into a new ziplock plastic bag and squeeze out any extra air to seal it.
 Then put the sealed jewelry into a dark color box through which light is not penetrable.
 If your silver jewelry does get tarnished, there are two ways to clean it.

-The first method**is to use a polish cloth to polish it if the jewelry is a simple one that every part of jewelry can be reached by polishing.
+The first method is to use a polish cloth to polish it if the jewelry is a simple one that every part of jewelry can be reached by polishing.
 Some part of jewelry may not be reachable but that part would generally not need polishing.
-For example, some antique finish jewelry and pieces people like to see the dark details for the 3-D effect.
+For example, some antique finish jewelry and pieces people like to see dark oxidized colour on the intricate details.

 We use and highly recommend HAGERTY Silver Cleaner (liquid) cleaning jewelry and 3M TARNI.SHIELD (cream) for silver bowls.
 Strictly follow the manufacturer's instructions when using liquid cleaner.